-You may also need blood tests to see if you have a deficiency or disorder such as thyroid problems or diabetes.
+You may also need blood tests to see if you have, for example, thyroid problems or diabetes.

 Treatments for BMS can vary depending on the causes.

-If BMS has been brought on by poor diet, then your dentist can recommend supplements for you.
-If needed, your dentist can also adjust or replace irritating dentures or prescribe you medication for a fungal infection in your mouth.
+If BMS has been brought on by a poor diet, then your dental team can recommend supplements for you.
+If needed, your dental team can also adjust or replace irritating dentures or prescribe you medication for a fungal infection in your mouth.